Vaginal tightening isn’t exactly a subject that most women want to talk about. I get it – it’s embarrassing.

 Eventually, you want to work your way up to relaxing and contracting for 10 seconds each.
 Repeat this three times per day, and remember to breathe freely during each session (don’t hold your breath).

 It may take a few weeks before you start seeing results, but if you do these exercises three times per day, every day, you should start noticing that your vagina is tighter and your sexual satisfaction is enhanced.
+We recommend the K-Fit Kegel Toner for faster and consistent results.
+Read our full review here or shop now at Amazon.com.

 The key ingredient in this gel is Manjakani Extract, which has been used in Eastern cultures for centuries as a way to restore vaginal tightness.
 Also known as Oak Gall, this extract can heal vaginal tissue, restore elasticity, improve your vitality and retard or reverse vaginal atrophy.